-Beginning in December of 1861 and continuing into January, heavy rains and flooding from breaks in a levee of the American River created problems for the Capitol building project.
+Beginning in December of 1861 and continuing into January, heavy rains and flooding caused breaks in the levee of the American River, creating problems for the Capitol building project.

 Work on the Capitol began again in August 1862.
 Construction crews hauled wheelbarrows of dirt to raise the building’s ground line by six feet to protect against future flooding problems.